AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

        end loop;
     end Show_Simple_Postcondition;

-In this example, we declare a signed 8-bit type :ada:`Int_8` and an array of that type (:ada:`Int_8_Array`).
-We want to ensure that, when calling the procedure :ada:`Double` for an object of :ada:`Int_8_Array` type, each element of the array will be doubled.
-This is implemented by a postcondition that uses a :ada:`for all` expression.
-The postcondition also makes use of the original value of the parameter before the call.
+We declare a signed 8-bit type :ada:`Int_8` and an array of that type (:ada:`Int_8_Array`).
+We want to ensure each element of the array is doubled after calling the procedure :ada:`Double` for an object of the :ada:`Int_8_Array` type.
+We do this with a postcondition using a :ada:`for all` expression.
+This postcondition also uses the :ada:`'Old` attribute to refer to the original value of the parameter (before the call).

-The :ada:`'Old` attribute is used in this case to retrieve the original value.
+We also want to ensure that the result of calls to the :ada:`Double` function for the :ada:`Int_8` type are greater than the input to that call.

-Also, we want to ensure that, in calls to the :ada:`Double` function for the :ada:`Int_8` type, the result will be greater than the input value.
-This is implemented by a postcondition that uses the :ada:`'Result` attribute of the function and compares it to the input value.
+To do that, we write a postcondition using the :ada:`'Result` attribute of the function and comparing it to the input value.

-We can use pre and postconditions at the same time in the declaration of a subprogram.
+We can use both pre- and postconditions in the declaration of a single subprogram.
 For example:

 .. code:: ada
     :class: ada-run-expect-failure